-The Leadership Studies M.A. degree offers an area of emphasis in Education Leadership including Professional Administrative Certification as a school principal.
+The Leadership Studies M.A. degree offers an area of emphasis in Education Leadership including Professional Administrative Licensure as a school principal.
 The Master of Arts degree in Leadership Studies is a portfolio-based program which requires a minimum of 39 semester hours.
 Courses may not be used if they are more than seven years old at the time of graduation.
-Students must complete all field-based experiences for courses that are transferred from other institutions or programs.
+Students must complete all field-based experiences for courses that are transferred from other accredited institutions or programs.
+Leadership Studies 500 must be taken in the student's first semester.
+All persons seeking professional licensure as a school principal are required to pass the PRAXIS II (0410) Educational Leadership Administration and Supervision Test.
+West Virginia licensure also requires the Evaluation Leadership Institution offered by the Professional Development Center.

-LS 500, LS 506, LS 510, LS 512, LS 515, LS 520, LS 530, LS 550, LS 600, LS 610, LS 630, LS 675, LS 685
+LS 500, LS 506, LS 510, LS 512, LS 515, LS 520

+LS 530, LS 550, LS 600, LS 610, LS 630, LS 675, LS 685